 CVER is proud to host the post-conference workshops for the ISVEE 16 conference in Halifax, 7-12 August 2022.
 All workshops will be held on campus of the University of Prince Edward Island (UPEI), Charlottetown, Prince Edward Island (PEI).
 ISVEE delegates are expected to travel from Halifax to Charlottetown on Saturday, 13 August 2022.
 A one-way complimentary bus transportation will be available for ISVEE delegates that have registered for a post-conference workshop.
 The post-conference workshops all commence on Sunday, 14 August 2022, and run for either 3 or 5 days, typically 08:30am-16:30pm.
-Workshops not receiving sufficient registration to go forward by the registration deadline of 31 March 2022 may be cancelled, with a full refund to all registrants, who will also be offered the opportunity to register for another workshop.
-Please find below a listing of workshops, with information about about travel to Charlottetown and accommodations in Charlottetown.
+Workshops not receiving sufficient registration to go forward by the extended registration deadline of 30 April 2022 may be cancelled, with a full refund to all registrants, who will also be offered the opportunity to register for another workshop.
+Please find below a listing of workshops, with information about travel to Charlottetown and accommodations in Charlottetown.

 3-day workshops, August 14 – 16

 (Click Link for Details)

 network analysis and

 |Guillaume Fournie, |

 Beth Savagar, William Leung

 to early and sustainably